Why People Join Extremist Networks and What Keeps Them There

 On the surface, there was no clear profile.
 Users were from different age groups, social classes, educational backgrounds and — depending on the group — different ethnic backgrounds.
 The lowest common denominator was people who were in a moment of crisis.
 The recruiters did a good job of tailoring their propaganda to pick up vulnerable individuals.
 The Tradwives reached women who had relationship grievances, Islamist extremists recruited alienated Muslims who’d experienced discrimination, and white supremacists exploited people who had security concerns.

 It was a major part of the recruiters’ strategy.
-White supremacist networks, like the European far right, have a clear step-by-step radicalization manual, which they call “rescuing strategies.”
+White supremacist networks, like the European far right, have a clear step-by-step radicalization manual, which they call “recruiting strategies.”
 The Tradwives, for example, made themselves seem like a self help group and I think that’s what attracted even women from different ideological backgrounds, and even those who don’t subscribe to traditional gender roles.

 How do online extremist networks operate?